jlevy/og-equity-compensation/README.md

 ☝️ The word *equity* has
-[several technical meanings](https://www.investopedia.com/terms/e/equity.asp) in accounting and other financial contexts, but *equity compensation* refers to ownership in a company you work for.
+[several technical meanings](https://www.investopedia.com/terms/e/equity.asp) in accounting and other financial contexts, but when equity is discussed in the context of compensation, it refers to an employee’s ownership in the company they work for.

 ### The goals of equity compensation